sjaehn/BOops/README.md

 #### Galactic reverb

 Really big reverb from the Airwindows project.
 The reverb is controlled by the parameters replace, brightness, detune, and bigness.
+Replace stands for the amount of incoming audio signals that should replace the already circulating audio.
-Replace and bigness control the size of the reverb itself, whereas brightness controls an internal lowpass filter, and detune a frequency shift.
+Brigtness controls the brigness of the signal by a lowpass filter.
+Detune shifts the frequency and bigness means the size of the reverb buffer.

 #### Infinity reverb